Nao's analysis results

 Supportiveness

-You like creating conditions for others’ self-development.
+You like creating conditions for others to grow.

 Self-Respect Promoter